Floor area ratio

-Lower maximum-allowed floor area ratios are linked to lower land values and lower housing density.
-Stringent limits on floor area ratios lead to less housing supply, and higher rents.
+Limits on floor area ratios lead to less housing supply, and higher rents.

 Terminology

-Floor Area ratio is sometimes called floor space ratio (FSR), floor space index (FSI), site ratio or plot ratio.
+Floor area ratio is sometimes called floor space ratio (FSR), floor space index (FSI), site ratio or plot ratio.

 The difference between FAR and FSI is that the first is a ratio, while the latter is an index.

 Index numbers are values expressed as a percentage of a single base figure.
 Thus an FAR of 1.5 is translated as an FSI of 150%.

 Regional variation

 The terms most commonly used for this measurement vary from one country or region to the next.

 In Australia floor space ratio (FSR) is used in New South Wales and plot ratio in Western Australia.

-In France coefficient d'occupation des sols (COS) is used.

-In Brazil, Coeficiente de Aproveitamento (CA) is used.

-In Germany Geschossflächenzahl (GFZ) is used.
-Not to be confused with Grundflächenzahl (GRZ), which is the Site Coverage Ratio.
+FAR's are widely used in Australia.

 In India floor space index (FSI) and floor area ratio (FAR) are both used.

 In the United Kingdom and Hong Kong both plot ratio and site ratio are used.

-In Singapore the terms plot ratio and gross plot ratio (GPR) are more commonly used.

-Use ratios are used as a measure of the density of the site being developed.
-High FAR indicates a dense construction.
-The ratio is generated by dividing the building area by the parcel area, using the same units.

 History

+Floor area ratios emerged as an instrument of urban planning in Europe and the United States in the 1920s.

+They were first put into use as formal planning instruments in the 1925 zoning plan for Berlin.
+The zoning plan established nine zone types, with FAR limits ranging from 0.2 to 3.

+German precedent informed Swedish planning debates of the 1930s, in which Uno Åhren was a firm proponent of FAR as a planning instrument.
+It was formally introduced into Swedish building law in 1947.

 One of the purposes of the 1916 zoning ordinance of New York City was to prevent tall buildings from obstructing too much light and air.
 The 1916 zoning ordinance sought to control building size by regulating height and setback requirements for towers.

+Proposals to regulate floor area ratios were put forward by New York planning reformers during the 1930s and 1940s, which greatly influenced American planning practice, but they were not implemented in the entire city until 1961.

-In 1961, a revision to the zoning ordinance introduced the concept of floor area ratio (FAR).
-Buildings built before 1961 often have FARs that would be unachievable today, such as the Empire State Building which has an FAR of 25 - meaning that it earns considerably greater rent than a newer building on the same land could hope for.
+Buildings built before 1961 often have FARs that are illegal today, such as the Empire State Building which has an FAR of 25 - meaning that it earns considerably greater rent than a newer building on the same land could hope for.